Tokyo

 The silence on the 33rd floor

 Aman Tokyo occupies the top six floors of the Otemachi Tower.
-A hotel that succeeds in recreating the serenity of a mountain ryokan right in the business district.
+A hotel that manages to recreate the tranquillity of a mountain ryokan right in the business district.

 What makes this hotel unique